iamtalwinder/notes/MIS/notes/4-mis.md

 1. What is OAS in management information system?
 2. What are sub systems in MIS?
-3. What are the pitfalls in the development of MIS? `important` `*`
+3. What are the pitfalls in the development of MIS? `important`
-4. What are the pitfalls in the planning of MIS? `*`
+4. What are the pitfalls in the planning of MIS?
+5. What are the Components of MIS? `important`
+6. What are the characteristics of MIS?
+How do MIS differ from TPS and From DSS?
-5. What is Production MIS? `*`
+7. What is Production MIS? `*`
-6. What is Financial MIS? `*`
+8. What is Financial MIS? `*`
-7. How Information Technology is related with MIS?
+9. How Information Technology is related with MIS?
 Explain `*`
-8. MIS deals with different classes of decisions.How? `*`
+10. MIS deals with different classes of decisions.How? `*`
-9. What are the Components of MIS? `important`
-10. List functional requirements of Personnel based MIS. `*`
+11. List functional requirements of Personnel based MIS. `*`
-11. What are the key decisions supported by Personnel MIS? `*`
+12. What are the key decisions supported by Personnel MIS? `*`
-12. What are the characteristics of MIS?
-How do MIS differ from TPS and From DSS?
 13. Describe the relationship between TPS, MIS, and ESS. `*`
 14. How MIS is useful for marketing department of an organization? `*`